RajaATAli/CSCI240-Cpp-Utility-Library/CONTRIBUTING.md

 ## Questions?

-If you have any questions or need further clarification, please don't hesitate to reach out via email - **rajaali@iu.edu**
+If you have any questions or need further clarification, please don't hesitate to reach out via email - [!rajaali@iu.edu](mailto:rajaali@iu.edu)